Data and metadata out

 When you approve the reviewed description of your data, it will be published in the SND research data catalogue, and the uploaded data will receive a DOI (Digital Object Identifier).
 A DOI is a unique identifier for digital material which makes it easier to search for and cite data.
 If the data are going to be accessible by direct download from the catalogue, the datafiles and related documentation will also be made accessible through the catalogue entry.
 If there are any restrictions on data access, you can still choose to make related documentation, such as questionnaires, code books, technical reports,etc., accessible.

 Even after the data description has been published in the SND catalogue, you can edit the information in it.
 In DORIS you can edit the metadata, upload new versions of the data, or add more datasets.
 You can also complement the entry with new publications that build on the data material, as they are published, If you should want to remove some data material or entirely delete the catalogue entry, you can do that in DORIS, too.

 Visibility and reuse

-- Direct access to data means that the material can be downloaded directly via SND's research data catalogue.
-This is the recommended level if there are no restrictions on the datasets.
+- Direct access to data means that the material can be downloaded directly from the SND research data catalogue.
+This is the recommended level if there are no restrictions on the data.